hepsycode/HEPSYCODE-Eclipse-GUI/README.md

  2. Issues on bitbucket.org

 ## Getting Started Guidelines
-You can find getting started guidelines in the docs folder or on the official HEPSYCODE website:: www.HEPSYCODE.com
+You can find getting started guidelines in the docs folder or on the official HEPSYCODE website: www.HEPSYCODE.com

 To get started with HEPSYCODE, you can: